akiutoslahti/compresch/docs/01-SPECIFICATION.md

 **Additional datastructures**
 Dynamic list implementation will propably be also needed.

-## Behaviour goals
+## Behaviour
 Goal is to produce a command line program which can compress and decompress files.
-For compression the method of compression and single input and output targets are provided by command line parameneters.
-For decompression single input and output arguments provided by command line parameters.
-Compressed files are attached with a header which holds information about what compression method was used in compression stage.
+Input and output files are provided as command line parameters to program.
+For encoding also compression method shall be provided.

+### Input file
+No distinction will be made for input data type.
+Input may be plain text or binary.

+### Output file
+Compressed files will be attached a short header which informs decoder about what compression method was used in compression, so that decoding can be automated.
+In case of Huffman code there will be additional canonical codebook after header.
+Decoded data will follow after that and end of compressed data shall be identified by pseudo-EOF.

 ## Time and space complexity goals
 **Huffman coding**